Die casting manufacturing automation includes the following areas of production:

-- Inserting the casting into trim press robotically
+- Inserting your castings into trim press robotically

-- Inserting the die casting into the trim press
+- Inserting your die castings into the trim press

-- Removing the casting from the trim press by operators
+- Removing your castings from the trim press by operators

 Automated Unloaded Trim in Die Casting Manufacturing Automation

-An auto unload trim automatically removes castings from the trim press with the robot, then goes through a vision inspection system for quality defects and de-burrs the parts.
+An auto unload trim automatically removes your castings from the trim press with the robot, then goes through a vision inspection system for quality defects and de-burrs your parts.